eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Registration

-Registration for the Hackathon is through the IETF meeting {{REGISTRATION}}.
+Registration for the Hackathon is through the IETF meeting {{REGISTRATION-SYSTEM}}.
 Participant registration for the Hackathon is:

 * independent of participation registration for the meeting
 * free